 Reading or writing provided non-flow properties due to required non-flow properties can only occur when the features match.
-Matching non-flow properties must have the same name.
-For reading non-flow properties, the types, multiplicities, uniqueness, and ordering must match in the same way as out parameters for behavioral features above.
-For writing non-flow properties, the types, multiplicities, uniqueness, and ordering must match in the same way as in parameters for behavioral features above.
-For both reading and writing non-flow properties, the types, multiplicities, uniqueness, and ordering must be the same.
+Matching non-flow properties shall have the same name.
+For reading non-flow properties, the types, multiplicities, uniqueness, and ordering shall match in the same way as out parameters for behavioral features above.
+For writing non-flow properties, the types, multiplicities, uniqueness, and ordering shall match in the same way as ordering shall match in the same way as in parameters for behavioral features above.
+For both reading and writing non-flow properties, the types, multiplicities, uniqueness, and ordering shall be the same.
 If provided and required non-flow properties both have defaults, the default value specification of the required feature is used for writing and the default specification of the provided feature is used for reading.